 ← All posts

-I stopped paying for AI
+I tried to stop paying for AI

 March 27, 2026 · 5 min read · by the founder